hult/acts_as_having_string_id/README.md

     > MyModel.where(id: "7EajpSfdWIf")
     => #<ActiveRecord::Relation [#<MyModel id: 1, created_at: "2016-08-31 13:27:02", updated_at: "2016-08-31 13:27:02">]>

+Then, for exposing your string ID, use the `id_string` method.
+For example, if you're using [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers):

+    class UserSerializer < ActiveModel::Serializer
+      attributes :id, :name

+      def id
+        object.id_string
+      end
+    end

+And that's just about it!

 ## TODO
 * Publish on rubygems
 * Rename `tea_key` secret to `string_id_key`